podofo/podofo/API-MIGRATION.md

 - `PdfField` hierarchy: make all hierarchy leave classes final
 - `PdfDataProvider`, `PdfDataContainer`: Make the classes internal
 - `PdfEncodingMap`, `PdfEncodingMapOneByte`, `PdfBuiltInEncoding`, `PdfPredefinedEncoding`, `PdfEncodingMapBase`: make the constructors internal
+- `PdfEncodingMap`: Removed `IsBuiltinEncoding`.
+No replacement, it just told if the font was built-in in Type1 font program.
+For now it's not expected to be useful
 - `PdfExtension`: Make the constructor internal and class final
 - `PdfFilter`: Make the constructor internal
 - `PdfFilterFactory`: Make class internal use only